goferito/node-bing-api/README.md

 # Node Bing API
 Node.js lib for the Azure Bing Web Search API

+## Changelog v3
+Thanks to the contribution of @franciscofsales, version 3 supports the new API (Cognitive Services).
+This version is not compatible with the Azure version, so if you are still using an Azure access key, please stay with v2.

 ## Changelog v2
 In order to follow JavaScript best practices and allow the library to be promisified, the callback function is now the last parameter.